ju-baer/PedSim4AV/README.md

    ```
 ---

-## 🧠 Models at a Glance
+## Models at a Glance

-Dive into the heart of pedestrian simulation with our 24 cutting-edge models!
+Dive into the heart of pedestrian simulation with our **34 cutting-edge models**!
 From physics-inspired classics to AI-driven innovations, this table highlights each model’s type, key feature, and primary use case.
 Explore the diversity of approaches and find the perfect tool for your research or application.
 Check `docs/paper_summaries.md` for the research behind each model!

 | Model | Type | Key Feature | Use Case |
 |-------|------|-------------|----------|